Seicrypto/torcontroller/README.md

 ### Use in docker container

-Please make sure your docker image base on debina.
+Please make sure your docker image base on debian.
 Such as bullseye, bookworm:

 * golang:bullseye